Beneath the covers

 Then I found how tricky they were to make.
 But we ironed out the manufacturing wrinkles, and we've been making them ever since.

 Top tips!
-Never wash your covers above 30°C or tumble-dry them.
+Never wash your loose covers for sofas above 30°C or tumble-dry them.
 They'll shrink.
 Never ever use detergents with Optical Brighteners or Whiteners in them, because the chemicals in these detergents take the colour out of your covers.
 If you are unsure, contact the detergent manufacturer before washing.
 Always fit loose covers when still damp, and tuck them in with a wooden spoon.

 A dream in leather.